JamesSample/rid/README.md

  2. **[Updating discharge datasets](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/update_flow_datasets.ipynb)**.
 Adding new observed and modelled flow datasets from [NVE](https://www.nve.no/)

- 3. **[Estimating loads for 155 "monitored locations"](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/estimate_loads.ipynb)**.
+ 3. **[Estimating loads "monitored locations"](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/estimate_loads.ipynb)**.
 155 sites in the Norwegian component of the programme have at least some water chemistry measurements.
 This notebook estimates pollutant loads for these locations, using a combination of observed flows & discharges, modelled flows and regression analysis.
 Results for 2015 are estimated using the new code and compared to those reported previously

  4. **[Summary tables in Microsoft Word](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/word_data_tables.ipynb)**.
 Preparing key data tables for the report